garnierclement/pfe/projects/manticore/README.md

 * `header` contains the type of message and some information about the sender (uuid, hostname and IP address)
 * `payload` can be any Javascript primitive data types (i.e. `String`, `Boolean` or `Number`), composite data types (i.e. `Object` or `Array`) or special data types (i.e. `null` or `undefined`).
 In the case of composite types, its structure will be related to the type of message specified in the header.

-#### Message types and associated payload
+#### Message types and associated payloads

 * 	`raw`
 * 	`request`
 * 	`release`
 * 	`ack`

+> // TODO add the payloads

 ### Embedded HTTP server

 Manticore has a embedded HTTP server built-in.
 This server has two main purposes:

 * The first being the platform for the Local Channel (Loch) that is to say, the communication channel between manticore and any local user client, such as but not limited to Max/MSP,
-* The second being that this embedded HTTP server can also be used as a web user interface, that we also like to call the "universal client", because it will be accessible to the user very easily, and will most of all allow him to perform the same operations which are possible on a local user client like the one we have developped for Max/MSP.
+* The second being that this embedded HTTP server can also be used as a web user interface, that we also like to call the "universal client", because it will be accessible to the user very easily, and will most of all allow him to perform the same operations which are possible on a local user client like the one we have developed for Max/MSP.

 The server thus routes, with the help of our favorite framework, namely Express, two kinds of requests: